AnaMolly/ECommerce_Back_End/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  This project is the back-end portion of an e-commerce wesbite.
+  This project is the back-end portion of an e-commerce website.
 It utilizes Express.js, Sequelize and MySQL database to relay information about products, categories and tags.
 The API routes included in this application enables CRUD operations.
   ![]()

   # Table of Contents